daedon/Fooocus-API-XYZ/README.md

 #### A simple example with 3 multi-parameter files (included in sample myJob)
 xyz will generate all permutations of the following parameters and make curl calls to Fooocus-API.

-The following parameters will generate 12 curl calls and 12 images ('image_number' = 1).
+The following parameters will generate 12 curl calls and 12 images (image_number = 1).

 Parameter files are located in the `../Fooocus-API-XYZ/jobs/myJob/parms` directory.

 `FILE: _1_base_model`